 The Best Broccoli Salad

 My mom makes amazing broccoli salad and it’s one of those nostalgic foods for me that I can eat, and eat, and eat some more of.
 It doesn’t hurt that broccoli truly is one of my favorite foods.
 For real.
-And then cookies of course.
+And then cookies, of course.

-I’ve never shared a recipe for broccoli salad because I thought it may be a regional thing confined only to potlucks and picnics in the midwest where I grew up.
+I’ve never shared a recipe for broccoli grape salad because I thought it may be a regional thing confined only to potlucks and picnics in the midwest where I grew up.
 But a month or so ago I was at an event in northern California, and low and behold broccoli salad was one of the sides.
 I was in cruciferous heaven.

 My mom’s easy recipe for broccoli salad includes broccoli, bacon, celery, green onions, red grapes, raisins, and sunflower seeds all tossed in a tart-and-tangy dressing made with mayo, sugar, and apple cider vinegar.
 If you’ve never tried this odd combination of ingredients, it’s one of those don’t knock it until you try it because it actually all works and it’s delicious kind of recipes.

 So many textures and flavors in every bite including crunchy broccoli, crisp celery, salty bacon and sunflower seeds, juicy grapes, and sweet raisins.